 - Graduate Application for Admission. - \$40 nonrefundable application fee [the fee is \$50 for the doctoral programs]. - Official transcripts from all colleges and universities previously enrolled. - Proof of U.S. baccalaureate degree from a regionally accredited college or university or equivalent. - Students who have completed any foreign postsecondary education (college, university, etc.) are required to submit an official credit evaluation.
-Students may submit a detailed course-by-course evaluation from Educational Perspectives (EP) at <a href="education-educational-educa - Official results of professional entrance exam or Graduate Professional Entrance Exam Waiver form, if applicable. - Letters of reference from persons who know the applicant from a professional or academic perspective.
+Students may submit a detailed course-by-course evaluation from Educational Perspectives (EP) at edperspectives.org/benedictine, Education Credential Evaluators (ECE) at ece.org, or World Educational Services (WES) at wes.org.
+Official reports must be mailed or submitted electronically directly to Benedictine from EP, ECE, or WES.
+Please contact an Admissions Counselor for more information. - Official results of professional entrance exam or Graduate Professional Entrance Exam Waiver form, if applicable.

+- Letters of references from persons who know the applicant from a professional or academic perspective.
 Quantities of letters required vary by program.
 Letters of reference must be no more than one year old at the time the application is received. - Resume, if applicable. - Essay statement of career and academic goals. - Autobiographical statement (Master of Science in Clinical Psychology). - Personal Interview (may be required of some programs). - At any time, the Office of Admissions reserves the right to test the English writing and speaking skills of any incoming graduate student if circumstances warrant it.
 If asked, students must complete an in-house English assessment and/or be asked to submit an official TOEFL score.
-Those students who do not demonstrate English proficiency will be conditionally admitted pending successful completion of ADG (Academic Discourse Graduate) coursework.
+Those students who do not demonstrate English proficiency may be conditionally admitted pending successful completion of ADG (Academic Discourse Graduate) coursework.
 ADG coursework must be completed within the first two quarters of the student's graduate career.
 The purpose of ADG coursework is to help the student improve their academic endeavors and language proficiency skills.